Beanalyze-Capstone-Project/CloudComputingBeanalyze/README.md

      }
      ```

-This follows the same structure for consistency across the documentation!

 ### Key Features:
 - **User Registration**: Allows new users to register with hashed passwords.
 - **User Authentication**: JWT token-based authentication for secure access to protected routes.